MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/search-documents-readme.md

 To learn more about semantic ranking, you can refer to the [documentation](https://learn.microsoft.com/azure/search/vector-search-overview).

-**Vector search** is an information retrieval technique that overcomes the limitations of traditional keyword-based search.
-Instead of relying solely on lexical analysis and matching individual query terms, vector search utilizes machine learning models to capture the contextual meaning of words and phrases.
-It represents documents and queries as vectors in a high-dimensional space called an embedding.
-By understanding the intent behind the query, vector search can deliver more relevant results that align with the user's requirements, even if the exact terms are not present in the document.
-Moreover, vector search can be applied to various types of content, including images and videos, not just text.
+**Vector search** is an information retrieval technique that uses numeric representations of searchable documents and query strings.
+By searching for numeric representations of content that are most similar to the numeric query, vector search can find relevant matches, even if the exact terms of the query are not present in the index.
+Moreover, vector search can be applied to various types of content, including images and videos and translated text, not just same-language text.

-To learn how to index vector fields and perform vector search, you can refer to the [sample](https://github.com/Azure/azure-sdk-for-python/blob/azure-search-documents_11.4.0/sdk/search/azure-search-documents/samples/sample_vector_search.py).
+To learn how to index vector fields and perform vector search, you can refer to the [sample](https://github.com/Azure/azure-sdk-for-python/blob/azure-search-documents_11.5.0/sdk/search/azure-search-documents/samples/sample_vector_search.py).
 This sample provides detailed guidance on indexing vector fields and demonstrates how to perform vector search.

-Additionally, for more comprehensive information about Vector Search, including its concepts and usage, you can refer to the [documentation](https://learn.microsoft.com/azure/search/vector-search-overview).
-The documentation provides in-depth explanations and guidance on leveraging the power of Vector Search in Azure AI Search.
+Additionally, for more comprehensive information about vector search, including its concepts and usage, you can refer to the [documentation](https://learn.microsoft.com/azure/search/vector-search-overview).
+The documentation provides in-depth explanations and guidance on leveraging the power of vector search in Azure AI Search.

-_The `Azure.Search.Documents` client library (v1) is a brand new offering for Python developers who want to use search technology in their applications.
-There is an older, fully featured `Microsoft.Azure.Search` client library (v10) with many similar looking APIs, so please be careful to avoid confusion when exploring online resources._
+_The `Azure.Search.Documents` client library (v1) provides APIs for data plane operations.
+The previous `Microsoft.Azure.Search` client library (v10) is now retired.
+It has many similar looking APIs, so please be careful to avoid confusion when exploring online resources.
+A good rule of thumb is to check for the namespace
+`Azure.Search.Documents;` when you're looking for API reference.

 ## Examples

 The following examples all use a simple [Hotel data set](https://github.com/Azure-Samples/azure-search-sample-data/blob/master/README.md) that you can [import into your own index from the Azure portal.](/azure/search/search-get-started-portal#step-1---start-the-import-data-wizard-and-create-a-data-source)
-These are just a few of the basics - please [check out our Samples](https://github.com/Azure/azure-sdk-for-python/blob/azure-search-documents_11.4.0/sdk/search/azure-search-documents/samples) for much more.
+These are just a few of the basics - please [check out our Samples](https://github.com/Azure/azure-sdk-for-python/blob/azure-search-documents_11.5.0/sdk/search/azure-search-documents/samples) for much more.